isu-kim/isu-kim/Convention.md

 // @brief : A file that implements all member functions for class ExampleClass
 //
 ```
-####

-### Preprocessor & Namespaces
+### Preprocessor & Namespaces for Header
 #### Includes, Import & Namespaces
-Will be including in this order
+Will be using preprocessor and namespaces in header files in following order

+1. `ifndef` and `define` first.
+2. Pragma expressions
-1. Import libraries
+3. Import libraries
-2. Include libraries
+4. Include libraries
-3. Pragma expressions
-4. Include written headers
+5. Include written headers
+6. Defines
-5. Namespaces & Namespace specific
+7. Namespaces & Namespace specific
+8. Code section
+9. `endif`

 Rules are:
 - Each expression segments will have 1 new lines.